Yellow Coneflower

 Black-Eyed Susans

 Black-Eyed Susans have similar looks, but their growing pattern is different.
-They are biennials, meaning their life span starts and ends in two years.
+Some species are biennials, meaning their life span starts and ends in two years.
 Their flower center is also darker.

 Visit our Black-Eyed Susan profile for info.